Citizens Common Front

 Citizens Common Front, was a political party in Mizoram, India.
 CCF was formed by a group of Christian leaders.
 Its chairman was Rev. Lalpianga.
 CCF contested the 1998 state assembly elections together with Mizo National Front (Nationalist) and Zoram Thar.
+The Common Front's H Lallungmuana, an Independent candidate, was supported by all Front parties MNF (Nationalist) now called ZNP, and MPC, and he beat his closest rival John Lalsangzuala of the Congress in a six-cornered contest.